l3w15/clickApp/README.md

 ```bash
 $ ionic serve -c
 ```
-You be able to use the app on your device in the app.
+You should be able to view clickApp on your device in the Ionic DevApp.